 along with a landmark example the 16th Century Italian Renaissance Palace style of architecture and a wood frame home from 1866.

 We will see buildings by such well knwon modern architects as: Ludwig Mies van der Rohe, Walter Gropius, Gordon Bunshaft.

-Also two Post Modern skyscrapers by Philip Johnson plus a modern guest house by Philip Johnson and a landmark interior by Johnson
+Also two Post Modern skyscrapers by Philip Johnson plus a modern guest house by Philip Johnson.

 which include 17 New York City landmarks & 7 national landmarks